apastorts/JWGetter/README.md

 Get the meeting schedule from a given date from wol.org

-## What Is Ready?
+## Road Map

-- Get the midweek meeting fron a given date
+* [X] Get the midweek meeting fron a given date
+* [X] Be able to choose language
+* [ ] Add Language column into DB to allow storage of more than one language

+## Thinks considering for the future

+- Improve the format of the midweek meeting.
+- Generate Pdf/Csv.